viamrobotics/docs/docs/services/frame-system.md

 On the other hand, an arm on a rover cannot be configured into the frame system because a rover can move freely with respect to the world frame.

 So, how do we deal with such components?
 One solution would be to introduce a motion tracker or a camera in combination with our [vision service](https://docs.viam.com/services/vision/) as a third component.
 This component is fixed in space (making it configurable in the Frame System) and can supply the location and orientation of the rover in its own reference frame.
-This *supplemental transform* is the missing link to be able to transform a pose in the arm's reference frame to the world reference frame (or others that may exist in the frame system)
+This *supplemental transform* is the missing link to be able to transform a pose in the arm's reference frame to the world reference frame (or others that may exist in the frame system).

-Both TransformPose and FrameSystemConfig optionally take in these supplemental transforms
+Both TransformPose and FrameSystemConfig optionally take in these supplemental transforms.

 Functions of some services and components take in a WorldState parameter (e.g., ArmMoveToPosition).
 This data structure includes an entry for supplying supplemental transforms for use by internal calls to the Frame System.